-European Handball Federation, a privately owned entity headquartered in Austria, founded in 1991, employs approximately 270 individuals and reported $35.0M in revenue as of 2024.
-Operating as a tier 1 media tech buyer, its main product is spectator sports.
-The organization serves as the governing body for handball in Europe, overseeing competitions such as the EHF Champions League and EHF EURO.
-The federation also promotes the game, manages player transfers, referees, and delegates, and implements development and education programs.
-It further supports newer versions of the game such as beach handball, wheelchair handball, and street handball.
+European Handball Federation, a privately owned entity based in Austria, was founded in 1991.
+With approximately 270 employees, it reported $35.0M in revenue as of 2024 and operates as a tier 1 media tech buyer.
+The organization functions as the governing body for handball in Europe, specializing in spectator sports.
+Its responsibilities include overseeing competitions such as the EHF Champions League and EHF EURO.
+The federation promotes the game, manages player transfers, and handles referees and delegates.
+It also develops and implements education programs, alongside fostering newer versions of the game including beach handball, wheelchair handball, and street handball.

 2024 Revenue